Who's ready for an island getaway?

 Photo Credit: The Danish Nomads

-The best way to experience the island is by going on a road trip, and it’s especially recommendable to rent a campervan.
-This also happens to be the cheapest method of travel, as there are plenty of free camping possibilities scattered around.
+The best way to experience the island is by going on a road trip, and renting a campervan is especially recommended.
+This also is the cheapest travel method, as plenty of free camping possibilities are scattered around.

-You need to spend about a week to see the main sights, and a proper Tasmania road trip itinerary will bring you in a circle around the entire island.
+You need to spend about a week seeing the main sights, and a proper Tasmania road trip itinerary will bring you in a circle around the entire island.

-Highlights will include Cradle Mountain National Park, which is filled with epic hikes and cute little animals such as wallabies and wombats.
-Freycinet National Park, home to some of the most impressive beaches and coastlines in Australia.
+Highlights will include Cradle Mountain National Park, filled with epic hikes and cute little animals such as wallabies and wombats.
+Freycinet National Park is home to some of Australia's most impressive beaches and coastlines.

-And, surprising to many, you’ll also get to enjoy plenty of waterfalls and rainforests during your visit!
+And, surprising to many, you'll also enjoy plenty of waterfalls and rainforests during your visit!
 Visiting Bridestowe Lavender Estate is also a must if you arrive during summer.

 Make sure to book the public campsites well ahead, but don't worry too much if you aren't comfortable with camping life.

-The island has plenty of nice hotels as well, many in seaside locations, such as the Edge of the Bay Resort in Freycinet NP.
+The island has many excellent hotels in seaside locations, such as the Edge of the Bay Resort in Freycinet, NP.

-Tasmania can be reached by plane from Melbourne in around an hour, or by ferry in 8 hours.
-The so-called “Spirit of Tasmania” ferry carries cars back and forth, so you can bring your own wheels from the mainland.
-This is particularly great if you plan on extending your road trip to the famous Great Ocean Road as well!
+Tasmania can be reached by plane from Melbourne in around an hour or by ferry in 8 hours.
+The so-called “Spirit of Tasmania” ferry carries cars back and forth, so you can bring your wheels from the mainland.
+This is particularly great if you also plan to extend your road trip to the famous Great Ocean Road!

 Submitted By Nick from The Danish Nomads.